yegor256/blog/_drafts/rate.md

 we have no choice.
 If a project we're working on needs a Lucene expert, we'll find the right person and will try to do our best to get him/her on board.
 Doing our best means increasing the price, in most cases.

+Thus, when I'm hearing that you're "experienced in MySQL, PostgreSQL, Oracle and Sqlite" I realize that you know very little about databases.

 ## <span style="color:green">+1</span> Talks and Publications